mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 Diagnostics over CAN
 ====================
 Diagnostics over CAN (DoCAN) is also called CAN Transport Protocol (CAN ISO TP or CAN-TP).
-It is an underling protocol defined by `ISO 15765 <https://en.wikipedia.org/wiki/ISO_15765>`_ that is used by UDS (but also some other protocols like SAE J1979 or `KWP2000 <https://en.wikipedia.org/wiki/Keyword_Protocol_2000>`_) for :ref:`message segmentation <knowledge-base-segmentation>` when communicating over CAN bus.
+It is an underlying  protocol defined by `ISO 15765 <https://en.wikipedia.org/wiki/ISO_15765>`_ that is used by UDS (but also some other protocols like SAE J1979 or `KWP2000 <https://en.wikipedia.org/wiki/Keyword_Protocol_2000>`_) for :ref:`message segmentation <knowledge-base-segmentation>` when communicating over CAN bus.